 Paul Cookson’s abilities as a marketing expert attracted the attention of the privately-run start-up, the Addiction Recovery Centre in 1991 where he was promoted to the role of General Manager & Partner.
 He was tasked with building the company from scratch.
 Paul put his marketing skills and advertising knowledge to work and positioned the company as the ‘addiction authority’ in Ontario through a highly successful marketing campaign aimed at Ontario Doctors.
 Under Paul’s direction, the company went from two employees to thirty, opened an Ottawa office and sales went from $5k a month to a multi million-dollar enterprise.

 In February of 1993, Paul was hired at MJF & Associates, which at the time was a $2 million a year sales agency.
-He was eventually promoted to Senior Vice President of Sales & Marketing after launching a flurry of changes to the company’s product mix.
+He was eventually promoted to Senior Vice President of Sales & Marketing after launching a flurry of changes to the company’s product mix and operations.
 During this time Paul spearheaded a US expansion by developing a network of US sales agents, new product and pricing strategies, and initiated highly successful sales incentives for major retail customers.
 Paul was a major player in elevating the company’s sales to over $42 million annually.

 Paul Cookson also acted as a marketing advisor for a weight loss centre in Ajax, Ontario.
 Within months, he revamped the facility’s building, revised its product array, and implemented new advertising and marketing initiatives.
 One program developed by Paul was a radio promotion called “The Daily Weigh-In” that pitted two morning DJs at KX96 radio station against each other to see who could lose the most weight.
 That promotion boosted awareness, built excitement, and was combined with an internal referral program which overhauled the business’ image and delivered dramatic results.
 Sales rose from an average of $12k a month, to sales of more than $200k.
 Over time, the company expanded and added eight locations in order to service a larger part of the Greater Toronto Area.
 Today, they currently produce annual sales in excess of thirteen million dollars.